Friday, February 20, 2009

 According to the ministry, a probe by the FIA had found that at least nine suspected attackers had sailed from Karachi to Mumbai in three boats in November.

-Prior to this, they had stayed at two houses in Karachi, and had received training on the Karachi beach.
-The ministry said the findings were of a preliminary nature, and needed additional information for successful prosecutions.
 It said it had sought answers to 30 questions posed by the Indian authorities.
 Pakistani officials say they have indicted eight people on the basis of the FIA's findings, six of whom have already been arrested.
 But legal experts in Pakistan say the prosecution of these people would not be possible in the absence of Ajmal Kasab, the lone surviving Mumbai attacker, who is being held in India.
 Pakistan's new deputy attorney-general, Sardar Ghazi, told media on Wednesday that Pakistan was considering making a request to India to hand over Kasab to Pakistan.
 India has not commented on these developments.
 India has in the past accused the ISI of promoting militant groups like Lashkar-e-Taiba as a tool to destabilise Kashmir.
 Relations between India and Pakistan have worsened considerably since the November attacks.

 GOLD SIZZLES TO RECORD PRICE OF RS 15,420 PER 10 GRAM